liammyers/mech105-algorithms/README.md

 # mech105-algorithms
-Algorithms developed for MECH105: Problem Solving using various numerical methods in the Matlab environment.
+Algorithms developed for MECH105: Problem Solving using various numerical methods in the MATLAB programming environment.